 I caught one of my housemates trying on his suit for the wedding one day.
 So I complimented his suit and he asked me what I was going to wear.
 I didn’t have an answer, as I hadn’t been invited yet.
 Cue the weird gut feeling.
 So I confronted the couple that same night.
 I mean if I was going to a wedding I’d really need to take some days off, get a suit, get a gift and so on, so I just asked them if I was invited or not.
 The dude basically told me to ask ‘The Boss’.
 That there was my answer, but I figured I’d still confirm it with ‘The Boss’ herself.
 Turned out I wasn’t going to their wedding as, *shuffles-deck-of-cards*, there wasn’t enough room for everybody.
 Not even a housemate they’d been sharing their lives for a year with.
 It took me a while to process it, as I was constantly hammered with work.

 As the wedding came and went, I realized our house had divided into the ‘core 3’ and the back room Eastern European.
 I couldn’t live there any longer.
 And I especially couldn’t move into another house with them.
 So I started browsing around for a new place.
 Took me a few days, but I managed to find quite a solid place not too far from all my worksites.
 When I went to check it out, I was stunned.
-It was a proper countryside mansion.
+Compared to my current house it was a proper countryside mansion.
 Huge backyard, big terrace and the landlord had an awesome dog.

 Apparently he needed someone to live in the house and feed the dog, as he often takes trips for work.
 I basically agreed on the spot.
 That was 1 day before my moving day to that other new house.
 I had a lot of thinking to do that night.
 I could barely sleep, but that was more likely caused by this girl who came over for her dick appointment.
 I was gonna tell them the next morning but they’d all left for the new house.
 So I just sent them a text saying pretty much that ‘I’m packing my shit and moving out.
 Good luck and have fun at the new house.
 You can keep all the money I’ve paid in advance’.
 Well that turned into a proper shitstorm.
 Lots of things were said on both sides.
 Last I checked, they’ve all blocked me on social media.
 Good fucking riddance.